MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-copy-from-azure-blob-storage-to-lakehouse.md

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.
-Please refer to [Azure Data Factory documentation](/azure/data-factory/) for the service in Azure.
+Refer to [Azure Data Factory documentation](/azure/data-factory/) for the service in Azure.

 In this tutorial, you'll build a data pipeline to move a CSV file from an input folder of an Azure Blob Storage source to a Lakehouse destination.